ethanish/Diserge/README.md

 - Pk: the amount of each gene expressed in each cell.
 - Qk: the average amount of all genes expressed in each cell.
   - Pk and Qk are list type with length n, when the scRNA-seq data has n cells after quality control.
-  - Pk and Qk are divided by the sum of each list type and expressed as probabilities.
+  - Pk and Qk are divided by the sum of each list values and expressed as probabilities.

 Calculated value represent how each gene is `difference`